clw237/cameras-sufficient/README.md

 # Camera Sufficiency Checker

 This Python program checks if a set of hardware cameras can meet the desired characteristics of a software camera based on specified distance and light level ranges.
-It identifies which camera, if any, is suitable for the given requirements.
+It identifies if any of the cameras provided, is suitable for the given requirements.

 ## Features

 - Determine if any hardware camera can cover the desired subject distance range.
 - Check if any camera can operate within the specified light level range.
-- Return the model name of the first sufficient camera found.
+- Returns True or False if any matching camera is found

 ## Requirements